ambv/dj.chain/README.rst

    Book(author='Miguel de Cervantes', title='Don Quixote', page_count=1212)]

 You can also use cumulative ordering in this case.
-The only thing you need to keep in mind is that iterables which are not querysets should be presorted for the cumulative result to be ordered correctly.
+The only thing you need to keep in mind is that iterables which are not QuerySets should be presorted for the cumulative result to be ordered correctly.
 An example::

   >>> list(media.order_by('title'))